wd5gnr/Elf-RcForth/readme.md

 Notes:
 ------
-I have noticed that the documentation for all the comparison operators looks backwards and is backwards from gforth.
+I noticed that the documentation for all the comparison operators looks backwards and is backwards from gforth.
 What's more is that equality parts are messed up also.
 This WILL BE FIXED AT SOME POINT and WILL BREAK YOUR CODE when it is

 gForth: